SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 For security reasons, JavaScript is not supported, but CSS files, `<img> <video> <audio>` tags can be used.
-The folder containing your HTML and media files are to be uploaded as a zip file (.zip).
+The folder containing your HTML and media files are to be uploaded as a single zip file (.zip).
+The maximum filesize is 10Gb, although for practical reasons it is probably more convenient to stay well below this.

 *Important: at this moment, the existing RC Journals do not accept submissions imported as HTML, because they do not fit in existing